LorenzoFerreyra/barbermanager/README.md

 - One review per client per barber.
 - Reviews are allowed **only** after the associated appointment is completed.

+## Reminders

+TODO: some way to set automatic email reminders that trigger a bit before the appointment is due.

 # Production Workflow